puffproject/test-runner/README.md

 * If you need to build the `.jar` of the application run `mvn package`.
 * In order to run tests run `mvn test`.

+### Running tests
+See the below commands for running tests:
+* run all tests: `mvn test`
+* run specific tests in a class: `mvn test -Dtest=TestClassName`
+* run specific method in a class: `mvn test -Dtest=TestClassName#TestMethodName`
+* run tests and generate a coverage report: `mvn test -P coverage`

 ## Development

 ### Swagger